 The Transatlantic Refugee Resettlement Roundtable and Network (TRRN)

-CMCE, with generous funding from the Robert Bosch Foundation, is bringing together a unique network of individuals to address refugee resettlement around the world.
-CMCE is tasked with planning an annual roundtable and creating infrastructure for a transatlantic network of professionals, organizations, and refugees to increase dialogue and collaboration around the issue of refugee resettlement.
+CMCE, with generous funding from the Robert Bosch Foundation, has brought together a unique network of individuals to address refugee resettlement around the world.
+CMCE was tasked with planning an annual roundtable and creating infrastructure for a transatlantic network of professionals, organizations, and refugees to increase dialogue and collaboration around the issue of refugee resettlement.

 You can learn more about TRRN here, or

-Click here to view the program and photos from our TRRN kick-off event at the German Consulate General in San Francisco, CA.
+Click here to view the program and photos from our TRRN kick-off event at the German Consulate General in San Francisco, CA, and other events.

 Program Analysis, Research, and Evaluation for the IRC and IRC New Roots Program

-CMCE is working with the International Rescue Committee (IRC) and their New Roots Food Secure Resettlement Program to conduct program analysis and research on food security and refugee resettlement.
-To date, CMCE has:
+Work with the International Rescue Committee (IRC) addressed their New Roots Food Secure Resettlement Program - surveying their food security and refugee resettlement programs, including:

-Conducted a comprehensive program analysis of the IRC New Roots Program in Oakland, CA and used GIS mapping and other tools to produce relevant research findings for the program.
+A program analysis of the IRC New Roots Program in Oakland, looking at GIS mapping and other tools to assess the effectiveness in reaching program goals.

-Collaborated with the Middlebury Institute for International Studies to conduct research and evaluation of the IRC New Roots program in Sacramento, CA. This research focuses on food security and sustainability in refugee resettlement and is funded by the Bosch Foundation.
+A collaboration with the Middlebury Institute for International Studies to conduct research and evaluation of the IRC New Roots program in Sacramento, CA. This research focused on food security and sustainability in refugee resettlement and was funded by the Bosch Foundation.
 Read more here.

 Program Design and Development for AMBAG

-CMCE worked with the Association of Monterey Bay Area Governments (AMBAG) to develop several collaborative programs.
+Work with the Association of Monterey Bay Area Governments (AMBAG) was to develop and guide several collaborative programs: